COINtoolbox/CosmoABC/README.rst

     # update dictionary of user input parameters
     Parameters['distance_func'] = my_distance
     Parameters['simulation_func'] = my_sim

+    # update the dictionary of prior parameters for each parameter
     Parameters['prior']['mean']['func'] = my_prior

     # in case you want to generate a pseudo-observed data set